Non-Parametric Temporal Adaptation for Social Media Topic Classification: Abstract

 \section{Abstract}

-User-generated social media data is constantly changing as new trends influence online discussion, causing distribution shift in test data for social media NLP applications.
-In addition, training data is often subject to change as user data is deleted.
-Most current NLP systems are static and rely on fixed training data.
-As a result, they are unable to adapt to temporal change -- both test distribution shift and deleted training data -- without frequent, costly re-training.
-In this paper, we study temporal adaptation through the task of longitudinal hashtag prediction and propose a non-parametric technique as a simple but effective solution: non-parametric classifiers use datastores which can be updated, either to adapt to test distribution shift or training data deletion, without re-training.
-We release a new benchmark dataset comprised of $7.13$M Tweets from 2021, along with their hashtags, broken into consecutive temporal buckets.
-We compare parametric neural hashtag classification and hashtag generation models, which need re-training for adaptation, with a non-parametric, training-free dense retrieval method that returns the nearest neighbor's hashtags based on text embedding distance.
-In experiments on our longitudinal Twitter dataset we find that dense nearest neighbor retrieval has a relative performance gain of $64.12\%$ over the best parametric baseline on test sets that exhibit distribution shift without requiring gradient-based re-training.
-Furthermore, we show that our datastore approach is particularly well-suited to dynamically deleted user data, with negligible computational cost and performance loss.
-Our novel benchmark dataset and empirical analysis can support future inquiry into the important challenges presented by temporality in the deployment of AI systems on real-world user data.
+User-generated social media data is constantly changing as new trends influence online discussion and personal information is deleted due to privacy concerns.
+However, most current NLP models are static and rely on fixed training data, which means they are unable to adapt to temporal change---both test distribution shift and deleted training data---without frequent, costly re-training.
+In this paper, we study temporal adaptation through the task of longitudinal hashtag prediction and propose a non-parametric dense retrieval technique, which does not require re-training, as a simple but effective solution.
+In experiments on a newly collected, publicly available, year-long Twitter dataset exhibiting temporal distribution shift, our method improves by $64.12\%$ over the best parametric baseline without any of its costly gradient-based updating.
+Our dense retrieval approach is also particularly well-suited to dynamically deleted user data in line with data privacy laws, with negligible computational cost and performance loss.